zohassadar/TengenTetrisDisasm/README.md

 Requires a backup of of the original game with the filename `clean.nes` in the project root directory.

-bank0.asm is dynamically generated based off of bank0.infofile.
+main.asm is dynamically generated using main.infofile.
 This means comments and constants for specific values can't be added yet (unless someone knows a trick and wants to tell me).
-To update, add label label information to bank0.infofile.
+To update, add label label information to main.infofile.
 If label is for a RAM address ($0000-$07FF), update tetris-ram.asm.
 Then run `make disassembly`.
-This will update bank0.asm with the new labels.
+This will update main.asm with the new labels.

 ## Build